-- Shelby Girard is the vice-president of Havenly's design team and has been with the company for over 7 years.
+- Shelby Girard is the vice president of Havenly's design team and has been with the company for nearly a decade.

 The most common types of finishes are flat, matte, eggshell, satin, semi-gloss, and high-gloss.
 The amount of gloss in a paint refers to the amount of resin, which determines how much light it will reflect—flat being the finish with the least amount of resin and high-gloss being the finish with the most.

 Flat or matte finishes reflect very little light.
 This makes them good for covering surfaces with rough textures, like stucco walls or popcorn ceilings, or for camouflaging walls with a lot of cracks and mars in the existing paint.

 The lack of thick, gluey resin makes flat paint less durable, though, so be prepared to reach for the sponge and your paintbrushes more often to clean and touch them up.

 Havenly interior designer Melissa Wagner always recommends clients use satin or eggshell finishes, as “they’re middle-of-the-road and aren’t as ‘controversial’ as gloss or flat finishes.”

 Shelby Girard, vice president of Havenly’s design team, says her rules of thumb are to do an eggshell or matte finish on walls and ceilings, especially in ancillary spaces like bedrooms and offices, but to use satin on trim and doors.
 Just don’t use either of them in a bathroom—more on that below.